Assam CM orders action against Aadhaar cardholders not listed in NRC

 “Within a few days, we will also start a drive against people who have obtained Aadhaar cards and are living in Assam without having applied for the NRC,” the Chief Minister declared.

-Notably, Assam undertook the exercise to update the 1951 NRC after issuing a notification in December 2013, spending an estimated ?1,600 crore.
+Notably, Assam undertook the exercise to update the 1951 NRC after issuing a notification in December 2013, spending an estimated Rs 1,600 crore.
 In August 2019, officials published the complete draft of the updated citizens’ list, excluding 19.06 lakh out of around 3.3 crore applicants due to a lack of proper documents.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!